All children should have books to call their own!

-Our goal is to get as many books as possible into the hands of New Jersey’s at risk and underserved children.
+Our goal is to get as many books as possible into the hands of New Jersey’s underserved children.
+We collect books through book drives, individual donations and donations from publishing houses.
+We supplement these with targeted book purchases; for example teen books, bilingual and young adult books.

 Special Partnership with New Jersey Youth Corps

-Early on, we started to collaborate with the New Jersey Youth Corps in an effort to broaden the distribution of books to underserved communities throughout New Jersey.
+One of our oldest and most treasured partnerships has been with the New Jersey Youth Corps.
 The New Jersey Youth Corps is a full-time voluntary program with a strong focus on community service that provides education, work experience and life skills training to approximately 1,000 out-of-school youths between the ages of 16 and 25.
-Youth Corps supervisors and members pick up and distribute books directly to at-risk children in their own communities.

-The relationship has been and continues to be a win-win for groups, enabling Youth Corps members to identify and benefit children in their communities and allowing us to reach more children efficiently.
-To date, BoB has donated books to all eleven Youth Corps sites including Asbury Park, Camden, Trenton, Vineland, Jersey City and Edison, with many of these sites receiving anywhere from two to four donations per year.
-The number of BoB’s books that these youths have helped to distribute is in the tens of thousands.
-One Youth Corps Supervisor recently reported distributing BoB’s books to an after-school program in Camden that had no books.
+Our relationship is a win-win for all of us, enabling Youth Corps members to identify and benefit children in their communities and allowing us to reach more children efficiently.
+One Youth Corps Supervisor reported distributing books to an after-school program in Camden that had NO books!
+The Bridge of Books Foundation has donated books to all eleven Youth Corps sites including Asbury Park, Camden, Trenton, Vineland, Jersey City and Edison.
+They have helped us distribute literally tens of thousands of books all over New Jersey.

 Community Outreach and Special Events